-- I. A Pinning Ceremony is planned for the end of each semester after students complete their degree requirements - 2.
-Brown-Bag Lunches and continental breakfasts with the Dean. - 3.
+A Pinning Ceremony is planned for the end of each semester after students complete their degree requirements

 Martin Luther King, Jr. lecture and reception in January.
-Students are also invited to hear other speakers who may be visiting the School. - 4.
-BBQ supper new students - 5.
-All school party sponsored by the Graduate Student Council. - 6.
-Student-to-student Mentoring Event An opportunity for Specialty year students to meet with First year students to answer questions and offer advice.
+Students are also invited to hear other speakers who may be visiting the School.